paragonie/certainty/README.md

 ## What Certainty Does

-Certainty maintains a repository of all the `cacert.pem` files, along with a
+Certainty maintains a repository of all the `cacert.pem` files since 2017, along with a sha256sum and Ed25519 signature of each file.
+When you request the latest bundle, Certainty will check both these values (the latter can only be signed by a key held by Paragon Initiative Enterprises, LLC) for each entry in the JSON value, and return the latest bundle that passes validation.
+This prevents sneaky additions of unauthorized CA certificates.

+The cacert.pem files contained within are [reproducible from the Mozilla's bundle](https://curl.haxx.se/docs/mk-ca-bundle.html).

 ## Using Certainty